Cryptocurrency in SMSFs

 Invest and trade crypto through your Self-Managed Super Fund.

-If you already have an SMSF and want to create a Swyftx account, follow the steps in our help article set up an SMSF account.
+If you already have an SMSF and want to create a Swyftx account, follow the steps in our help article to set up an SMSF account.

 If you don’t have an established SMSF setup already, we may be able to help!
 Book a free 30-minute consultation call with one of our dedicated account specialists today.